Philomena892/AndreevMoek/README.md

 * and the sum of all the steps taken by the robots

 Additionally, benchmarked values are written into a .csv file.
 If no filename is specified, by default they are saved in `bm_output.csv`.
 This file gets overwritten if another example is run.
 If you want to append the benchmark output to a csv file, specify the filename at the end.

-First attempts:

-`twoRobotsNaive.lp` contains a solution to the instance `simple_cross.lp` where there is a single vertex conflict.
-The conflict is solved by letting one robot wait for a single time step.

-`solve-multiple-vertexConflicts-M.lp` is a work in progress.
-It builds upon twoRobotsNaive.lp and is designed to solve multiple vertex conflicts between two robots.
-Thus it aims at the problem instance `double_cross.lp`.